anilzen/anilzen.github.io/content/post/2023/splitting-spacetime/index.md

 We see that hyperboloids are the relativistic analogs of spheres.
 Hyperboloids are as natural in Lorentzian manifolds as spheres are in Riemannian manifolds.

 ### Physical principle
-_Hyperboloids extend surface minimizers to spacetime._
+_Hyperboloids as analogs of soap bubbles in spacetime._

 ![Soap bubble cluster](./featured.jpg "A soap bubble cluster as a mental image for quantum foam.
 By [Kym Cox](https://www.kymcox.com/work-statement-exhibitions).")